 Despite the League not enjoying the same stature as the Champions League, the financial part doesn’t look all that bad.
 The best part is it continues to grow.

 This figure of $561 million for 2021-22 edition includes both the fixed payments and the media rights money.

 Eintracht Frankfurt , the winners of the 2021/22 Europa League banked $8.6 million for coming out tops in the final.
 Overall, the club is expected to have taken home $40-50 million including both the fixed money and the media rights payments.

 The total prize pool for 2022 Formula One season was $900 million.

 Curiously, Formula one follows a secret revenue distribution formula designed by the former CEO Bernie Ecclestone.

 Scuderia Ferrari, apparently, is one of the biggest beneficiaries of this formula.

 Despite the fact tha it has’t won a single championship in the last decade, Ferrari tops the earnings chart every year.
 It receives a special cut from the revenues for its long-term contribution to the sport.
-The 2019 cut is being pegged at $73 million.
+The 2022 cut was being pegged at $117 million.

 The big one.
 The insurmountable.
 The richest sporting event.
 The glamorous parade of the best football clubs on planet Earth.
 UEFA’s elite tournament brings together 32 of the best football clubs in nine months long competition.

-Liverpool who were crowned the European champions this time are expected to have received around $125 million for their superlative performance during the entire tournament.
+Real Madrid who were crowned the European champions this time are expected to have received around $89 million for their superlative performance during the entire tournament.